 If your cat is fighting with other felines around the neighborhood or even in your home, it's can be hard to figure out the reasons for this problem behavior.
 Rule out these five common reasons for cats fighting so you can address the situation and help your cat lead a more peaceful existence.

-Cat Fights as a Result of Territorial Aggression in the Home
+Cat Fights as a Result of Territorial Aggression Inside

 How to Prevent It

-If you find yourself with two cats that previously have gotten along that are now fighting, treat them as "brand new cats" and go through the introduction for a new cat process.
+If you find yourself with two cats who previously got along but who are now fighting, treat them as "brand new cats" and go through the introduction from the start.

 If you have an indoor-outdoor cat, your cat may get into fights with other cats that come near or into your property boundaries.
 This is because of cats' territorial natures.